-This program details the elements of the Clean Water Program in order to assist the UCI campus, North Campus, University Hills, San Joaquin Landfill and Marsh are in compliance with all Federal, State and Local regulations.
+This program details the elements of the Clean Water Program in order to assist the UC Irvine campus, North Campus, University Hills, San Joaquin Landfill and Marsh are in compliance with all Federal, State and local laws and regulations.

 3. Responsibilities